RichbeamTechnology/Lakibeam_ROS1_Driver/README.md

 # 1 About the Driver

-lorabeam ROS1 Drvier is the software development kit for: LoraBeam LiDAR manufactured by Richbeam (Beijing) Technology.
+Lorabeam ROS1 Drvier is the software development kit for: LoraBeam LiDAR manufactured by Richbeam (Beijing) Technology.
 After launched, the Driver will monitor UDP packets from Lidar, parse data and publish point clouds frames into ROS under topic: /scan or topic: /pcd.

 # 2 Environment and Dependencies